WednesdaySP/flutter_catlog/README.md

 # Flutter Catlog
-A flutter repo to understand the core concepts of flutter
+A flutter repo to understand the core concepts of flutter.